Snowflake-Labs/CMSgov-pricing-transparency/README.md

 ### Speeding up ingestion

-  This demonstration showcases how to parse the large file; the data ingestion is slow on the current implementation.
+  This demonstration showcases how to parse the large file; the data ingestion is <span style="color:red">slow</span> on the current implementation.
+It is taking a 4+ hours to load the files entirely.

   However there are possiblities to parallelize and improve the speed of ingestion.
 These improvements are left to adopters of this demo.

-## MAIN CONCERN FOR NOW (Being worked upon):
- - Improve the speed of ingestion (from 4+ hours to down)
- - Talk to product team on how to address this issue
+We will also experiment such approaches on our own too.

+  <span style="color:blue">We Will be trying to co-ordinate with the product team to give some feedback. </span>